Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 It is worth recalling that violations of a $G$-compatibility inequality by a distribution witnesses the incompatibility of that distribution with the causal structure $G$, but satisfaction of such inequalities by a distribution does not guarantee that it is compatible.
 A good example of this is the following distribution,

-which is termed the ``W distribution''. $P^{\rm W}_{ABC}$ can easily be verified to {\em satisfy} the triangle-compatibility inequalities (satisfaction of the inequality for any of the Cuts implies satisfaction of the inequalities for the other Cuts due to the symmetries in the distribution), but it is nonetheless incompatible with the triangle scenario
+which is termed the ``W distribution'' (this distribution is likewise inspired by a quantum state, namely, the $W$-state of Ref.~\cite{Durr_00}). $P^{\rm W}_{ABC}$ can easily be verified to {\em satisfy} the triangle-compatibility inequalities (satisfaction of the inequality for any of the Cuts implies satisfaction of the inequalities for the other Cuts due to the symmetries in the distribution), but it is nonetheless incompatible with the triangle scenario.
 Triangle-incompatibility of the W distribution is established in Ref.~\cite{WolfeSpekkensFritz_2019} using the Spiral inflation of the triangle scenario, which is depicted in Fig.~\ref{fig:triangleandinflations}(c).\footnote{ The triangle-incompatibility of the W distribution can also be established using a nonfanout inflation, known as the Ring inflation, thereby establishing the incompatibility of the W distribution with the triangle scenario even when the latent nodes are quantum, a fact that will be of use to us further on.
 (For a description of the Ring inflation see Refs.~\cite{gisin2020constraints, navascues2020genuine}.) }